eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		* Functional logic programming
 + Event-driven programming \cite{WikipediaContributors2017j} -- Control
-	flow of the program is determined by events (e.g., actions of user during user interaction) or messages passed from/by other threads/programs.
+	flow of the program is determined by events (e.g., actions of user during user interaction or sensor inputs) or messages passed from/by other threads/programs.
 	Its characteristics are: "main loop, event handlers, and asynchronous processes."
 + Generic programming \cite{WikipediaContributors2017q} -- For